moloch--/CSP-Bypass/README.md

 ## Installation

 #### Jython Setup
- 1. Download the latest [Jython 2.7.x](http://www.jython.org/) .jar file
+ 1. Download the latest standalone [Jython 2.7.x](http://www.jython.org/downloads.html) .jar file
  1. In Burp select `Extender` and then the `Options` tab, under the _Python Environment_ heading click `Select File ...` and browse to the Jython .jar file

 #### CSP Bypass Plugin Setup